 In a recipe like Peanut Butter Cake, powdered buttermilk will add the tartness you are looking for and not totally ruin it.
 You’ll never know the difference, I promise.

 Now if you do happen to have fresh buttermilk, omit the powdered buttermilk altogether and reduce water to 3/4 cup, using 1/4 cup buttermilk instead.

-For my Peanut Butter Cake, I opted for an equally as delicious frosting: marshmallow peanut butter frosting!
+For my Peanut Butter Cake, I opted for an equally as delicious frosting: easy marshmallow frosting!
 I can see the peanut butter lovers out there swooned while reading this.

-But hey, this is a lot of work, albeit pretty simple, for frosting, so if you don’t want to mess with it, sub in a tub of frosting or make my Chocolate Buttercream.
-What does better than peanut butter and chocolate?
-Duh.
-Nothing.
+But hey, this is a lot of work, albeit pretty simple, for frosting, so if you don’t want to mess with it, sub in a tub of frosting or make my Chocolate Buttercream and make it a Chocolate Peanut Butter Cake!

 Tools use to make this Peanut Butter Cake with Peanut Butter Marshmallow Frosting: